adravRevorg/OpenGL_Steps/README.md

     - Use multiple VAO, and multiple shaders to draw two triangles (one with uniform, one with interpolation)
  5. Use of textures
     - Application of a texture to a triangle
+    - Application of a texture to a rectangle